Eosinophilic pneumonia: Pathophysiology

 Eosinophilic pneumonia can develop in several different ways depending on the underlying cause of the disease.
 Eosinophils play a central role in defending the body against infection by parasites.
 Many diseases, such as asthma and eczema, are caused when eosinophils overreact to environmental triggers and release an excess of chemicals, e.g., cytokines and histamine.
 The common characteristic among different causes of eosinophilic pneumonia is eosinophil overreaction or dysfunction in the lungs.

 Medications and environmental exposures

 Medications, substance abuse, and environmental exposures may all trigger eosinophil dysfunction.
 Medications such as nonsteroidal anti-inflammatory drugs (e.g., ibuprofen), nitrofurantoin, phenytoin, L-tryptophan, daptomycin and ampicillin, and drugs of abuse such as inhaled heroin and cocaine may trigger an allergic response which results in eosinophilic pneumonia.
-Chemicals such as sulfites, aluminum silicate, and cigarette smoke can cause eosinophilic pneumonia when inhaled.
+Chemicals such as sulfites, aluminum silicate, lithium and cigarette smoke can cause eosinophilic pneumonia when inhaled.
 A New York City firefighter developed eosinophilic pneumonia after inhalation of dust from the World Trade Center on September 11, 2001.